 Introduction

+Understanding the origin of flowering-plant biodiversity is one of the major biological research themes of the moment.
+A lot of effort has been devoted to studying the monocot and eudicot lineages but less so to the other large clade of flowering plants, Magnoliidae, although it contains c.
+4% of all plant species.
+Within Magnoliidae, the pantropically distributed Annonaceae is by far the most genus-rich family, with 110 genera and c.
+2400 species [ref], and the third richest in

+terms of species behind Piperaceae (five genera, c.
+3100 species) and Lauraceae (50 genera, c.
+2500 species) [ref].
+Understanding the evolution and diversification of Annonaceae will therefore greatly aid in understanding the evolution of basal angiosperms.
+However, also the evolution of tropical rainforests will be understood better given the fact that in terms of species richness and abundance of individuals Annonaceae contributes significantly to tropical rainforest diversity [e.g. ref]..

-Phylogenetic studies in this family, as in others, have been conducted using a few chloroplast markers [1, 5-7] many others, review?
-These markers are limited to the previous chloroplast DNA sequence available.
-Nowadays, it is possible to sequence the entire plastomes of these plants and use this larger amount of data to identify more relevant regions for resolving phylogenies of difficult genera [8-11].
+Molecular phylogenetic studies in Annonaceae, as in many others, have been conducted using a few chloroplast markers [1, 5-7] whether it be at the family, subfamily or tribal, or generic levels.
+The suit of plastid markers available is limited, mainly due to the fact that previous knowledge of the chloroplast DNA sequence is needed to develop them.
+Nowadays, it is possible to sequence entire plastomes of these plants (using methods such as published by for instance Staats et al. 2013) and use these larger amounts of data to identify more relevant regions for resolving phylogenies of difficult clades [8-11].
 In fact, in the genome repository GenBank [12] there are almost 650 plant chloroplast genome entries, of which around 500 are from flowering plants [13].
-Despite the increasing number of chloroplast genomes every year until this study, there is no chloroplast genome available for the Annonaceae family so far.
-Here, we describe the first plastome of an Annonaceae tree: Uvaria afzelii, which belongs to the Uvaria clade, within the long-branch clade [14].
+Despite the increasing number of chloroplast genomes every year until this study no chloroplast genome was available for Annonaceae.
+Here, we describe the first plastome of an Annonaceae tree: Uvaria afzelii (tribe Uvarieae, subfamily Annonoideae [ref: Chatrou et al. 2012]) [14].
 Uvaria afzelii is a tree or spreading shrub growing up to 5 metres tall, distributed from Guinea to southern Nigeria; the fruit is edible and leaves, bark and roots are used for their medicinal properties [15].
-Knowing the chloroplast genome of Annonaceae species will allow to reconstruct more easily chloroplast genomes from other Annonaceae plants, or to make baits for targeting enrichment sequencing approaches.
+Knowing the chloroplast genome of Uvaria afzeili will allow to reconstruct more easily chloroplast genomes from other Annonaceae species, or to make baits for targeting enrichment sequencing approaches.
+This will in the end contribute to more data to facilitate molecular phylogenetic reconstructions of the family enabling improved analyses of Annonaceae itself and magnoliid evolution.

 Materials and Methods